ryanshepps/website/content/introduction.md

 ---
 title: Introduction
 ---
-I'm a coop student at the University of Guelph studying Computer Science.
+Welcome!
+I’m a third-year coop student at the University of Guelph studying Computer Science.
+I’m coordinated, a leader and a trendsetter.
+I’m good at implementing solutions for processes that can be done better.